Scolavisa/packup/README.md

 the script uses sftp to transport the files to your backup server.
 If you get an error `No hostkey for host ***** found` you can fix this by using sftp in your terminal to access the backup server.
 This will save the hostkey, the error should be gone after that.
 When using a key to access the backup server, you will also need the webservers public key in the .ssh directory of the backup server.

+If you want to use priv/public key connection, you should leave out a pw entry in the backup.conf, and instead add a privkey entry and a path to the knownhosts file.
+To Use UN/PW, simply add those credentials in the conf file, any key entries will be ignored.

 ### backup steps
 The file `etc/backupcommands.conf` should contain all steps your backup needs to do, as if you were typing them in on the commandline.
 They might look like this:
 ```commandline